kaaes/javascript_checklist/index.md

 * operators precedence
 * how `+` behaves on strings and numbers
 * `||` and `&&`
+   [Web Reflection - Please Stop Reassigning For No Reason!][reassigning]
 * real life usage for bitwise operators `|` `~`, `~~`, `>>>`
 * `typeof` vs `instanceof`